icdevs/axon/README.md

 ### `upgradeProxy(): async Array<Result<Bool, Text>>`

 Upgrades a proxy to the new actor type.
+This should be called once for each upgrade to upgrade all the proxy canisters one by one to the new actor.

 #### Returns

 - (type: `async Array<Result<Bool, Text>>`): An array of results indicating the success or failure of the upgrade process for each axon.

 ### `wallet_receive(): async Nat`